nedo090/MetalBug/README.md

 * Throw a rock with L
 * Pause game with P

-The keys can be changed from the options menu.
+The keys can be edited from the options menu.

 ## Editor